-Everybody has a slightly different context for Circling, but most people agree on the following: that Circling is primarily a practice of un-withheld present-moment connection to self and others; and therefore everything we do and say (or don’t do and say) ought to, ideally, serve truth and connection.
+There are potentially an infinite number of contexts for Circling, and everyone has a slightly different take on it (in part because there are 3 different “lineage schools” each of which has a different style).
+Most people, however, would agree on the following: that Circling is primarily a practice of un-withheld present-moment connection to self and others; and therefore everything we do and say (or don’t do and say) ought to, ideally, serve truth and connection.
 Thus we want to amplify practices that are known to create connection, such as: curiosity, empathy, vulnerable sharing, appreciation, use of ownership language, etc; while minimizing practices that are either known to create disconnection, or else can be a little iffy: advice-giving, coaching, “therapizing”, judging, and story-telling.
 To note however there is nothing inherently wrong with coaching, story-telling etc., and there may be times where this will be appropriate.
 The key distinction there being to return to connection-amplifying practices whenever there is doubt (meaning to take a break from the flow and probe the nature and strength of the group connection).
-Another key distinction is that everyone in a circle is a leader, leadership consisting primarily of providing curiosity, empathy and vulnerability:
+Another key distinction is that everyone in a circle is (or can become) a “leader”, leadership consisting primarily of providing curiosity, empathy and vulnerability:

 A true leader is when the people say, when the work is all done: ‘We did it ourselves’ — Lao Tzu